 When working as a nurse or advanced practice nurse in any setting, it is the student's responsibility to practice within the scope of the current nursing license.
 A student must not assume any additional responsibilities based on the additional advanced knowledge gained from FNU study.
-This includes any advanced practice nursing or midwifery practice that is not part of the student Clinical Practicum (see Midwifery and Nurse Practitioner Practice by Frontier Students).
+This includes any advanced practice nursing or midwifery practice that is not part of the student Clinical Practicum (see Limitations to Attending Births While Enrolled in FNU Programs and Advanced Practice as an enrolled FNU Student Midwifery and Nurse Practitioner Practice by Frontier Students).